MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Demonstrating qubit behavior with Q#

 Recall our simple [definition of a qubit](xref:microsoft.quantum.overview.what#the-qubit).
 Where classical bits hold a single binary value such as a 0 or 1, the state of a qubit can be in a **superposition** of 0 and 1 simultaneously.
 Conceptually, a qubit can be thought of as a direction in space (also known as a vector).
 A qubit can be in any of the possible directions.
-The two **classical states** are the two directions; representing 100% chance of measuring 0 and 100% chance of measureing 1.
-This representation is also more formally visualized by the [block sphere].
+The two **classical states** are the two directions; representing 100% chance of measuring 0 and 100% chance of measuring 1.
+This representation is also more formally visualized by the [block sphere]
-(xref:microsoft.quantum.concepts.qubit#Visualizing-Qubits-and-Transformations-using-the-Bloch-Sphere
+(xref:microsoft.quantum.concepts.qubit#Visualizing-Qubits-and-Transformations-using-the-Bloch-Sphere).

 The act of measurement produces a binary result and changes a qubit state.
 Measurement produces a binary value, either 0 or 1.
 The qubit goes from being in superposition (any direction) to one of the classical states.
 Thereafter, repeating the same measurement without any intervening operations produces the same binary result.

 Multiple qubits can be **entangled**.
 When we make a measurement of one entangled qubit, our knowledge of the state of the other(s) is updated as well.

-New, we're ready to demonstrate how Q# expresses this behavior.
+Now, we're ready to demonstrate how Q# expresses this behavior.
 You start with the simplest program possible and build it up to demonstrate quantum superposition and quantum entanglement.

 ## Setup